allwellbeing/allwellbeing.github.io/content/terms/_index.md

 ## Access to the Site

 The site is made available free of charge.
-Allwellbeing makes no representation that materials on this site are appropriate or available for use at other locations outside the State of Qatar and access to them from territories where their contents are illegal is prohibited.
-If you access this site from a location outside the State of Qatar, you are responsible for compliance with all local laws.
+Allwellbeing makes no representation that materials on this site are appropriate or available for use at other locations outside Ukraine and access to them from territories where their contents are illegal is prohibited.
+If you access this site from a location outside Ukraine, you are responsible for compliance with all local laws.

 Allwellbeing may suspend, terminate, withdraw, or restrict the availability of all or any part of the site without notice and for any or no reason.